fancythedeveloper/1.6-GDPS/README.md

 Most of the stuff in generateHash.php has been figured out by pavlukivan and Italian APK Downloader, so credits to them

-Cvolton for making this server software in the first place, fuckin epic dude
+Cvolton for making this server software in the first place, epic stuff dude

 Top Week ingame made possible by Absolute